trusttoken/contracts-pre22/README.md

 ### RedeemableTokenWithFees.sol

 This allows for transaction fees.

 Also makes it easier for users to burn tokens (i.e. redeem them for USD) by treating sends to 0x0 as burn operations.

-Implements Redemption addresses
+Implements Redemption address feature.

 ### DepositToken.sol
 Allow users to register deposit addresses.

 ### GasRefundToken.sol
-Enable transfer methods to be sponsored.
-Reduce gas cost of transfer
+Enable transfer and mint methods to be sponsored.
+Reduce gas cost of transfer and mint.

 ### TrueUSD.sol

 This is the top-level ERC20 contract tying together all the previously mentioned functionality.

-### Upgrade Process
+## Upgrade Process

+There are three main parts to the system of smart contracts.
+TrueUSD Token, TokenController, and MultisigOwner.
+Each contract will sit behind a delegate proxy contract.
+So to upgrade, the admin needs to point the implementation in the delegate proxy to a new instance.

+TokenController is the owner of TrueUSD and the also the proxyOwner of TrueUSD proxy Multisig is the owner of TokenController and the also the proxyOwner of TokenController proxy.
+Multisig is also the proxyOwner of its own proxy.

 ## Testing